 What Is Tempeh?

 Tempeh is made from cooked and slightly fermented soybeans and formed into a patty, similar to a very firm veggie burger.
-Many commercially prepared brands of tempeh add other grains, such as barley, and there are many varieties available with also add spices and extra flavors.
+Most commercially prepared brands of tempeh add other grains, such as barley, and there are many varieties available.

 Although tempeh is made from soy, it has a unique taste and is mildly flavorful on its own, unlike tofu.

 If you aren't fond of tofu, tempeh is also very high in protein and calcium, as well as beneficial isoflavones, but tempeh actually tastes nothing like tofu and the two have very little in common.
 Tempeh has a textured and nutty flavor with a very firm texture which doesn't easily crumble like tofu does.
 Many vegetarian and vegan recipes use tempeh as a meat substitute when making make stir-fries, sandwiches, or chili.

 Since it is a low-fat and high-protein food, many vegetarians choose to include tempeh in their diet on a regular basis.
 Try adding some to a stir-fry instead of tofu, or crumble/finely chop it up and add it to soups or meatless chili.
 Its firm texture requires that you slice tempeh into small cubes not more than 3/4 inch thick, and many tempeh recipes will call for it to be simmered for about 10 minutes before cooking it or adding it into a dish; this is just to soften it up a bit, since tempeh has a very firm texture.